salesforce-heroku-workshops/enterprise-java-developer/index.md

 Now you will deploy this change on Heroku.

-1. Select the project's context menu (right-click on the project in the `Project Explorer` panel
+1. In Eclipse select the project's context menu (right-click on the project in the `Project Explorer` panel
 2. Select `Team`
 3. Select `Commit...`
 4. Enter a `Commit message` like `Flipped first and last name`